DataDog/datadog-go/README.md

 Note: When using UDP datagrams may be dropped during transport.
 Those drops will not show up here as the client has no way to know

-This can be disabled using the `WithoutTelemetry` option.
+Those metrics will not be counted as custom and will not be billed.
+This feature can be disabled using the `WithoutTelemetry` option.

 ### Tweaking kernel options